 Though the “track” to Cabo de la Vela wasn’t exactly on the map, George was able to use the Maps with Me app and his GPS to guide us in the general direction of the village.
 Still, it took more than an hour to navigate the 10 miles (17 km) to Cabo and by the time we arrived it was well and truly dark and we were well and truly fans of Maps with Me which we’ve used ever since (thanks, George!).

-We found the local owner of a string of empty, simple, three-sided beach huts and arranged to rent two of them (US$4 each per night, showers in a nearby bathroom were about US$1 and hammocks were available for an additional cost).
-We used one shelter as a camp kitchen for the four of us to share and we set our tent up in the other one.
+We found the local owner of a string of empty, simple, three-sided beach huts and arranged to rent two of them (US$4 each per night, showers in a nearby bathroom were about US$1, and hammocks were available for an additional cost).
+We used one shelter as a camp kitchen for the four of us to share and we set our tent up in the other shelter.
 George and Teresa sleep in the pop up tent on top of their truck, so they were set.
 We parked our trucks next to our selected huts, set up camp in the dark and fell into bed already sandy and wind-blown.

 Beach camping in Cabo de la Vela

 At day break we got our first good look at our new temporary home.
-The fishing village of Cabo de la Vela used to consist of little more than a few beat up fishing boats, fences made from cactus, skinny dogs, herds of free range goats and a collection of traditional huts scattered among the desert beach scrub.
+The fishing village of Cabo de la Vela used to consist of little more than a few beat up fishing boats, fences made from cactus, skinny dogs, herds of free range goats, and a collection of traditional huts scattered among the desert beach scrub.
 All that still exists, but a recent attempt to attract more tourists has seen the construction of an optimistic number of simple guest houses (US$4 to US$16 per night) and basic restaurants and even a kiteboarding business (more on that later).

 Despite the presence of massive concrete electrical line poles all along the sandy main street, power in Cabo is supplied by generators and most business turn them off at night.
 If you want the fan in your guesthouse room to work all night (and you do), be sure confirm the generator hours before you choose a room.

-All in all, Cabo is still a kind of Mad Max set by the sea, all wind, heat, sand, monochrome colors and goats.
-Lots of goats, which are raised by the local autonomous indigenous group called the Wayuu.
+All in all, Cabo is still a kind of Mad Max set by the sea, all wind, heat, sand, monochrome colors, and goats, lots of goats, which are raised by the local autonomous indigenous group called the Wayuu.
 Why goats?
 Because nothing else can live in such a harsh environment.
 The place is like a tumbleweed factory with even more wild west flavor thanks to its proximity to the Venezuelan border.

 Seeking shade in the Guajira